cru5her5412/ReLove/README.md

-# ♻️ PreLove - Give love, Get love
+# ♻️ ReLove - Give love, Get love

 **ReLove** is a full-stack web application that allows users to give away or browse preloved items in their community all while reducing waste and supporting a more sustainable future.
 Users can post items they no longer need and others can browse and contact the item owners via email or phone.
 It's a simple, community-driven platform designed to promote reuse and reduce waste and use  preloved items in a trusted, local network..